Death (metal band): Final years: Individual Thought Patterns, Symbolic, The Sound of Perseverance and Schuldiner's death (1993–2001)

 After touring for Symbolic, Schuldiner broke up Death following tension with Roadrunner Records and focused on Control Denied.
 Schuldiner signed with record label Nuclear Blast in late 1997, though the label required that another Death album be released before a Control Denied album could be issued.
-The seventh Death release, titled The Sound of Perseverance, included Florida musicians Richard Christy, Shannon Hamm and Scott Clendenin, and the album was completed at Morrisound Recording in Tampa and released on Nuclear Blast in 1998.
+The seventh Death release, The Sound of Perseverance, was completed at Morrisound Recording in Tampa and released on Nuclear Blast in 1998.
+Schuldiner partnered with his Control Denied collaborators at the time, Scott Clendenin and Shannon Hamm, in addition to drummer Richard Christy.
+Schuldiner had hoped to play with Di Giorgio (who had recorded demos for the album), but he did not have the time.

 After the album and two supporting tours, Schuldiner put Death aside to pursue Control Denied with Christy and Hamm.
-Clendenin was dropped in favor of Steve Di Giorgio, who was once again available, and an underground power metal singer named Tim Aymar.
-Although the line-up and writing style was largely the same, Schuldiner created Control Denied in large part because he was displeased with the harsher vocals for Death.
-He opted to create a new band in order to avoid betraying what Death meant and sounded like to fans, remarking: "For me, it is just a matter of evolving, doing it the right way.
+Clendenin was dropped in April 1999, in favor of Steve Di Giorgio, who had become available, while underground power metal singer Tim Aymar had joined the band in 1997.
+Although the line-up and writing style were largely the same, Schuldiner created Control Denied because he was displeased with the harsher vocals for Death.
+He created a new band to avoid betraying what Death meant and sounded like to fans, remarking: "For me, it is just a matter of evolving, doing it the right way.
 I didn't put out a Death record with this stuff on it.
 I made the right choice and changed the name of the band.
 I tried to do everything the right way."

+There were plans for a Death show in June 1999 in Italy at Gods of Metal, with Metallica headlining.
 As Schuldiner finished Control Denied's debut album, he was diagnosed with brain cancer, forcing the band to scrap plans for a U.S. and Canadian tour.
 As he worked on the second release, Schuldiner's condition improved, but the tumor left him in a weakened, vulnerable state.
-He contracted pneumonia and was placed in a hospital.
+He contracted pneumonia and was hospitalized.
 On December 13, 2001, Schuldiner was released and returned home.
-An hour after arriving home, he died.
+He died an hour after arriving home.